SpinalHDL/VexiiRiscv-RTD/source/VexiiRiscv/Execute/lsu.rst

 - Will learn memory accesses patterns from the LsuPlugin traces
 - Patterns need to have a constant stride in order to be recognized
-- By default, can keep of the access patterns up to 128 instructions (1 way * 128 sets, pc indexed)
+- By default, it can keep track of up to 128 instructions access pattern (1 way * 128 sets, pc indexed)

 .. image:: /asset/picture/lsu_prefetch.png